Basel Institute on Governance

 The Basel Institute on Governance is an independent, international non-profit organisation dedicated to preventing and combating corruption and other financial crimes and to strengthening governance around the world.
 The organisation was established in Basel, Switzerland in 2003 by Professor Mark Pieth.

 It has a regional office for Latin America in Lima, Peru, and field staff based in several countries including in Indonesia, Latin America and Sub-Saharan Africa.

 The Basel Institute is an Associated Institute of the University of Basel.
 It is an Institute of the United Nations Crime Prevention and Criminal Justice Programme Network.

 It is known for producing the Basel AML Index, an annual ranking for measuring and comparing countries' risk of money laundering and terrorist financing.

 Structure and activities

 The Basel Institute is registered as a Swiss foundation.
-It has over 100 staff (as of 2021).
+It has over 150 staff (as of 2024).
 The organisation's activities are overseen by a Foundation Board comprising prominent experts in the fields of anti-corruption and law, from both the private sector and academia.
 The President of the Board is Peter Maurer and the Vice-President is Anne Peters.

-The Institute works with the public, private and non-governmental sectors through its various divisions and international centres of excellence in asset recovery.
+The Institute works with public, private, and non-governmental stakeholders through its divisions, and an international centre of excellence in asset recovery.